Code-4-Community/learning-resources/docs/jumpstart/week-8.md

 Now that you know how to create a table, we'll go through how to CRUD data on that table.
 Similar to how there's a formula for creating a table, there are formulae for the other data manipulation tools.

+#### Comments

+We'll start off by showing comments, since we'll be using them in the script to describe what they're doing.
+You should be able to write block comments the same way you do for Java and JavaScript, with the `/* */` style.
+If you want to write a one-line comment, or if the block comment style isn't working, you can prefix the line with `--` (make sure you add a space after the `--` before your comment).

 #### The INSERT Statement

 The `INSERT` statement is the statement used for creating new data (**C**RUD).
 This is used whenever you want to enter